 General Advice for Students Needing Math Help

 Students who are having difficulties should seek help immediately because each lecture is based on previous work.
 Students are encouraged toattend their instructor's or TA's office hours.
 Working with classmates can also be helpful.

 - Always go to class and take good notes

 - Read each section in the text before it is covered in class, since you will be lost if you can't follow the instructor

 - Do the homework the day of the lecture or the next day

 - Do all of the homework thoroughly, write out all of the details, keep it organized, and use it to help you study

-- Visit CETL and join a study group
+- Visit TLC and join a study group

 - If you don't understand something, ask right away